mareklexuan/jekyll-tips-tricks/README.md

 I'm a self-taught web dev (HTML/CSS) and Jekyll hobbyist, learning through trial and error, and using Jekyll to create my personal website.

+I am building my Jekyll project from scratch, building my own design/theme, with as few plugins as possible, to learn how everything works and to not be dependent on third party components.

 I like the idea of open-source tools and the communities surrounding them, but one of my main struggles learning Jekyll was limited and outdated content about it, so I have decided that even though my skill and experience is limited, I just want to add to the community and support the Jekyll project to keep it going.

+This content is meant for beginners, hobbyists and enthusiasts like me, who are learning with Jekyll and want to learn more about it.

 ## Posts